evmcnb/quartz/content/Pearls/Pyloric Stenosis.md

 - first-borns are more commonly affected

 Typically:
-- Before 3 months
+- 1 month - 3 months
 - A hungry, thin,  pale and failing to thrive baby
-- Forceful/projectile vomiting 30 mins after a feed
+- Forceful/projectile vomiting 30 mins after a feed - if its progressed that far
 - A firm, round mass may be felt in the upper abdomen that feels “**_like a large olive_**”, caused by the **_hypertrophic pylorus_**.
-- Possible metabolic alkalosis with a hypochloremia from the vomiting
+- Possible metabolic alkalosis with a hypochloremia and hypokalaemia from the vomiting

 Diagnosed via ultrasound visualisation of the thickened pylorus